Calendar icon February 7, 2025

 Regularly update and review

-Property management agreements should not be static documents.
-Regularly review and update them to reflect changes in:
+Regularly review and update property management agreements to reflect changes in:

-• Legal requirements: Stay informed about changes in local, state, and federal laws that might affect your agreement.
+• Local, state, and federal laws that might affect your agreement's legal compliance.

-• Market conditions: Adjust terms to reflect current market conditions, such as changes in rental rates or maintenance costs.
+• Current market conditions, such as changes in rental rates or maintenance costs.

 Establish effective communication channels